 With a slower pace and heavily salted sea air, Greenport is one of the best small towns in New York!
 Located on Long Island’s North Fork, Greenport offers Colonial buildings, historic hotels and inns, and beautiful shops and boutiques along the water’s edge of Peconic Bay.
 Art galleries and restaurants scattered throughout provide superb hospitality for retirees wanting to escape the buzz of the Big Apple.

 Located next to Lake Placid, Saranac Lake offers a small-town community with a slow pace and relaxed atmosphere.
 There are a number of brick structures, several restaurants, and well-kept streets.
 The neighborhoods are immaculate and offer pride of ownership.
-This community might the best-kept secret in New York!
+This community might be the best-kept secret in New York!

 The charming town of Skaneateles is as cute as it is hard to pronounce.
 The area is located in upstate New York and offers a beautiful and historically rich downtown filled with antique stores, boutiques, and charming inns all situated along the north shore of Skaneateles Lake.